jfroelich/rss-reader/notes/merge-multipage-document-notes.md

 merging.
 Maybe it is just another boilerplate category.
 So maybe the merge functionality should be optional, and the default is to not merge and just return the pagination info found.

+- require number text in features
+It is not just that the sequence links have to have digits, they have to have monotonically increasing digits in the same place.
+E.g. in the same place in the url path, or in the url params, or in the url text.
+All the links must follow the same pattern to be considered a sequence.

+we may not even need to require digits, just an ascii monotonic increase, like a-b-c or 1-2-3 or something.
+Also it is not always an increase by 1.
+It could be an increase by 5, or 10, or whatever.

+Also I may only want to impose the increasing-pattern requirement on a portion of the links in a sequence, e.g. say 80% of the links, or tolerate 2 links of the sequence to be violations.

+note i can also use the same pattern approach to node positioning. rather than an abstract distance parameter between links, i can assert that paging links all share the same positioning pattern. therefore, all page links must be equidistant from the lowest common ancestor. this would also be a requirement to impose.